infinitered/reactotron/docs/quick-start-react-native.md

 import Reactotron from 'reactotron-react-native'

 Reactotron
+  .setAsyncStorageHandler(AsyncStorage) // AsyncStorage would either come from `react-native` or `@react-native-community/async-storage` depending on where you get it from
   .configure() // controls connection & communication settings .useReactNative() // add all built-in react native plugins .connect() // let's connect!